brown-ccv/ccv-website-content/services/file-storage-and-transfer/brown-storage.md

         File Services for Research provides Brown University research departments with a location in which files can be stored, backed up, and shared with members of the Brown community using Brown ID’s and groups.
-Space is allocated to each research lab or PI with an ITHelp request , security groups are required to define access to the data.
+Space is allocated to each research lab or PI with an ITHelp request, and security groups are required to define access to the data.
 The data is protected locally via snapshots but doesn’t have geo-redundancy (secondary copy).
     </p>